-- Check tire pressure and look for unusual wear or damage. - Inspect the battery and clean and tighten the terminals as required. - Check the fluid levels of coolant reservoir, brake master cylinder, power steering and transmission and add as needed. - Check all lights and other electrical items for correct operation.
+- Check tire pressure and look for unusual wear or damage. - Inspect the battery and clean and tighten the terminals as required. - Check the fluid levels of coolant reservoir, brake master cylinder, power steering and transmission (4.7L and 5.7L engines) and add as needed. - Check all lights and other electrical items for correct operation.